 In the distant future, the population of Earth is at war with the reptilian Draconians.

-Two pilots, one from each side, crash-land on a desolate planet after a battle in space.
+Two pilots, one from each side, crash-land on a desolate planet (seemingly constructed of left-over sets from Dune) after a battle in space.
 To ensure their survival, they have to overcome the hostility they feel towards each other.

-Earthman Dennis Quaid and lizard-like alien Louis Gossett Jr (virtually unrecognisable under very impressive scaly makeup) learn that cooperation equals survival in this sci-fi fantasy.
+Earthman Willis Davidge (Dennis Quaid) and lizard-like alien Jeriba Shigan (Louis Gossett Jr, virtually unrecognisable under very impressive scaly makeup) learn that cooperation equals survival in this sci-fi fantasy.

 The movie did not enjoy auspicious beginnings.
 After Terry Gilliam turned it down, it went into production at 20th Century Fox with Richard Loncraine at the helm, was shut down a week into shooting because of creative differences, and then relaunched from scratch with Wolfgang Petersen directing.